m1geo/WordClock/README.md

 # WordClock
-A custom WordClock project. george-smart.co.uk/wordclock
+A custom WordClock project.
+For case, PCB information, character grid and light mesh, see [the project website](https://www.george-smart.co.uk/wordclock/).